 The top-to-bottom position of objects or layers is called the stacking order.
-Objects and layers typically appear in the stack based on the order in which they are created - the first-created is at the bottom, the last-created is at the top, and so on in between.
+Objects and layers typically appear in the stack based on the order in which they are created - the first-created is at the bottom, locked template layers, you forgot to check the Template option when you placed one of the images.
+You can select and delete the placed file from the artboard, then replace the necessary image as a template.